Arnold Edmund Hayes (1893-1982) wrote an article in Historical Southern Families, Volume XV, that contained this item:1

 Fortuitously, the log of the H.M.S.
-Bristol, a naval vessel supporting Beverley in fortifying Jamestown has been preserved in British records.7 That log mentions Jacob Hayes, master of the Constant, several times.
-The Bristol sailed from England on 18 November 1676 at the head of a fleet of contracted merchant ships and arrived at Newport News near the mouth of the James, more than ten weeks later on 29 January 1677.
-The slower merchant ships trickled in over the next few weeks, among them the Constant arriving on the night of 5 February 1677 with 150 soldiers aboard.8 On 15 February the British commander ordered the merchant ships to sail to Jamestown and unload their cargoes.
-The following day he recorded a complaint in his log: “To Mr. Hayes I have not only this daye but formerly sent my order to gett sloops and other conveniencys for the landinge…butt he takes little notice thereof absentinge himselfe about his own private concern in hope of Demurrage.”9 (Demurrage was a bonus fee paid to the ship’s owner if its cargo was not unloaded within, in this particular case, 14 days after arrival.)
+Bristol, a naval vessel supporting Governor Beverley in fortifying Jamestown has been preserved in British records.9 That log mentions Jacob Hayes, master of the Constant, several times.
+The Bristol sailed from England on 18 November 1676 followed by the fleet of contracted merchant ships and arrived at Newport News near the mouth of the James, more than ten weeks later on 29 January 1677.
+The slower merchant ships trickled in over the next few weeks, among them the Constant arriving on the night of 5 February 1677 with 150 soldiers aboard.10 On 15 February the British commander ordered the merchant ships to sail to Jamestown and unload their cargoes.
+The following day he recorded a complaint in his log: “To Mr. Hayes I have not only this daye but formerly sent my order to gett sloops and other conveniencys for the landinge…butt he takes little notice thereof absentinge himselfe about his own private concern in hope of Demurrage.”11 (Demurrage was a bonus fee paid to the ship’s owner if its cargo was not unloaded within, in this particular case, 14 days after arrival.)
 As it turned out, high winds delayed the unloading and the Constant and four other ships did not unload their soldiers until 21 and 22 February.
-50 soldiers remained on board the Constant, and Capt Hayes delivered them to duty at the falls of the James the following day.
+50 soldiers remained on board the Constant, and Capt Hayes delivered them to duty at the Falls of the James the following day.

 Jacob Hayes transported a prisoner to Jamestown

-There are three records in the Colonial and State Records of North Carolina, regarding an event that took place just before the above events, related to an early aspect of what we know as the “Culpepper Rebellion”.
+There are three records in the Colonial and State Records of North Carolina, regarding an event that took place just before Bacon’s Rebellion, related to an precursor of what we know as the “Culpepper Rebellion”.
 However, the context in which Capt.
-Jacob Hayes and the Constant are mentioned is only in the sense that they transported an accused rebel.
+Jacob Hayes and the Constant are mentioned is only that they transported an accused rebel to stand trial